Run a Benchmark

 • ./runs/2026-05-11/results.jsonl — append-only, one record per (task, runIndex).
 Survives partial failures.

-• ./runs/2026-05-11/runs/<task-name>/<runIndex>/ — per-run artifacts: the agent CWD, the agent trace, the judge trace, the scoring stderr log.
+• ./runs/2026-05-11/runs/<task-name>/<runIndex>/ — per-run artifacts: the agent CWD, the agent trace, the judge trace, the invariants stderr log.

 • ./runs/2026-05-11/.apm-staging/.claude/ — staged skills/agents.

-Each result record carries skillSetHash, familyRevision, the combined verdict, scoring details, judge verdict + summary, cost, turn count, and the absolute paths to both NDJSON traces.
+Each result record carries skillSetHash, familyRevision, the combined verdict, invariants details, judge verdict + summary, cost, turn count, and the absolute paths to both NDJSON traces.
 The record's schema is validated at write time, so a malformed write is caught before the report stage trips over it.

-Score One Task at a Time
+Check One Task's Invariants at a Time

 For ad-hoc grading without an agent run:

-npx fit-benchmark score \
+npx fit-benchmark invariants \

 --family=./my-coding-family \